top of page

 Like many other wooden items, my items should not be submerged in water; they are not dish washer or microwave safe.

-None are an easy to get great results, but I hope my many years experience provides a good quality finish - my secret is not to rush it, and apply light layers, with plenty of practice to know what is just the right amount.
+No finish is easy to get great results, but I hope my many years experience provides a good quality finish - my secret is not to rush it, and apply light layers, with plenty of practice to know what is just the right amount.

 As someone with rare allergies, should you, or someone you know, use items that come into contact with any of these items, it might be worth letting them know which finish is used.